PostHog/posthog.com/contents/founders/write-great-job-ads.md

 - An opportunity to work with great people.
 Please find me the company offering an opportunity to work with extremely average people.

-- Describing any kind of policy as 'generous' without specifying how
+- Describing any kind of policy as 'generous' without specifying how.

 Instead, be specific for the standard stuff, or be unusual.
 It is better to have a list of 5 cool things than 10 generic ones.